A lactating adenoma is a benign tumor that usually occurs in younger, pregnant and lactating women.

 The formation of cysts often accompany the development of fibroadenomas.
 There is a sub-category of fibroadenoma ‘tubular adenoma‘ that occurs when the tumor mainly consist of glandular tissue but with little stroma.

-Lactating adenomas are essentially tubular adenomas which have occurred in pregnant or breast feeding women.
+Lactating adenomas are essentially tubular adenomas that occur in pregnant or breast feeding women.
 The lesion often contains secretions of breast milk.
-Lactating adenomas are usually benign but in rare instances they can occur simultaneously with breast carcinoma, so they have to be carefully evaluated.
+Lactating adenomas are usually benign.
+However in rare instances lactating adenomas can occur simultaneously with breast carcinoma.

 Lactating adenomas are not a risk factor for breast cancer

 A lactating adenoma lesion will often appear in a lobular, non-capsulated shape, with well-circumscribed margins.
 Some lactating adenomas will have evidence of infarction (a process of tissue death).
 “Necrosis” caused by a blockage of the tissue’s blood supply.

 However, lactating adenomas on their own, are not a risk factor for breast cancer development in any way.
 Lactating adenomas may occur singularly or in multiples.

 In the image of lactating adenomas below, one notes clusters of hyperplasic (newly developed) ducts, and dilated lumen containing milk secretions.
 The presence of so many new ducts would distinguish a lactating adenoma from a ‘galactocele‘, which is essentially a build of up milk secretions due to blocked ducts, but with no new tissue growth.

 A lactating adenoma is usually quite apparent radiologically as they tend to have the same regular shape and well-defined margins of fibroadenomas.